ts66395/MaSS/README.md

 ## Introduction
 MaSS (Momentum-added Stochastic Solver) is an accelerated stochastic gradient method for training over-parametrized models.
-The method is proposed in the paper:
+The code for the algorithm is in the file optimizers.py

-    Chaoyue Liu, Mikhail Belkin.
-Accelerating Stochastic Training for Over-parametrized Learning, Arxiv: 1810.13395.

-Please find detailed algorithm description in the paper.

 ## Requirement
     Python: >= 3.5.2
     Tensorflow: >= 1.8.0
     Keras: 2.1.5

 ## Running Experiments
-The experiment trains a ResNet-32 using MaSS to classify the CIFAR-10 images.
+An example experiment: training a ResNet-32 using MaSS to classify the CIFAR-10 images.
 Run the code:

     $ python3 train.py